 It's thought magnesium helps increase the body's levels of GABA.
 And some research, including a May 2017 systematic review in Nutrients, suggests magnesium can help ease anxiety — and anxiety alone can keep us awake at night.

 If you're running low on magnesium, consuming more of the nutrient might help you sleep better.
 A December 2012 study in the Journal of Research in Medical Sciences found when older adults who had insomnia took 500 milligrams of magnesium daily for eight weeks, they slept better than those who didn't take the magnesium supplements.
+If you do opt to take a magnesium supplement, opt for magnesium glycinate or citrate, per the Cleveland Clinic.

 Keep in mind, though, that taking too much magnesium in supplement form can can nausea, abdominal cramping and diarrhea, and it can also interfere with antibiotics, according to the Mayo Clinic.